teuton-software/teuton/docs/config_file.md

 | HOSTID_port     | No       | 22/23         | Default value: 22 (ssh), 23 (telnet) |
 | HOSTID_route    | No       |               | This option is used to configure a gateway to access HOSTID |

-We will create as many host configurations as different machines are required to complete the activity.
+We can create as many host configurations as different devices are required to complete the activity.

-**Example**: each student needs two hosts for the activity, one web server and the other as web cliente, so we'll have HOSTID `server`and HOSTID `client`:
+**Example**: If each student needs two hosts for the activity, one web server and the other as web cliente, we need to define 2 hosts: one with HOSTID `server`and the other wiht HOSTID `client`:

 ```yaml
 global: